- Part 1: Cheap way to book your European train tickets

 After getting seated my family went to sleep immediately.
 But being a train fan, I cannot hold my excitement, started checking out and taking the video of the rolling countryside.

 At the time when we traveled the Eurostar was still running the older 3rd generation of Eurostar e300 train from London to Brussels compared to the latest 4th generation of Eurostar trains e320 from London to France.
-The seats are very old one, half of the seats were facing in the direction of train travel and the other half facing the opposite direction.
-I have heard the seats are good and comfortable in the new Eurostar 4th generation trains.
+The seats are an old one, half of the seats were facing in the direction of train travel and the other half facing the opposite direction.
+I have heard the seats are excellent and comfortable in the new Eurostar 4th generation trains.

 If you are traveling with your family, the middle seat will be the best seat as all the four seats face each other with a table in front of the seats.

 Since the train is an older generation of Eurostar e300, there are no wifi, power socket or overhead monitors that show the landmarks currently passed by the train.
-So if you are traveling in the older generation of Eurostar for your internet connection, you have to depend upon your phone wifi connection.
+So if you are traveling in the older generation of Eurostar for your internet connection, you have to depend on your phone wifi connection.

-Recently I heard that Eurostar has started introducing the new generation Eurostar e320 in the London Brussels route.
+Recently I heard that Eurostar has started introducing the new generation Eurostar e320 on the London Brussels route.
 So if you are planning to take the Eurostar to Brussels some of the trains may be equipped with wifi and power sockets.

-Since we left for the station early morning, I did not have breakfast.
+Since we left the station early morning, I did not have breakfast.
 The family was interested only in sleeping, and I walked towards the cafeteria car which was in the middle of the train.